Maximal real varieties from moduli constructions: Preliminaries

-Let $(X, \sigma)$ be a real variety.
-A \textit{real vector bundle} (in the sense of Atiyah \cite{Atiyah-KR}) on $X$ is a complex\footnote{in the $\mathcal{C}^\infty$ sense, not necessarily holomorphic or anti-holomorphic.} vector bundle $\pi\colon E\to X$ together with an involution $\tilde\sigma$ covering $\sigma$:
+Now, let $(X, \sigma)$ be a real variety.
+A \textit{real vector bundle} on $X$, in the sense of Atiyah \cite{Atiyah-KR}, is a complex\footnote{in the $\mathcal{C}^\infty$ (topological) sense, not necessarily holomorphic or anti-holomorphic.} vector bundle $\pi\colon E\to X$ together with an involution $\tilde\sigma$ covering $\sigma$: